suspect-devices/digithink/docs/buildnotes/docker-vm-configuration/Readme.md

 ### Set up nginx and Let's Encrypt / certbot.

-Bouncing prompt at [https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-centos-7](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-centos-7) gets us an nginx front end to route our containers through with LetEncrypt ssl certificates that will manage themselves as long as .well-known/acme-challenge is a valid path on the server.
+The bouncing prompt at [https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-centos-7](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-centos-7) gets us an nginx front end to route our containers through with LetEncrypt ssl certificates that will manage themselves as long as .well-known/acme-challenge is a valid path on the server.

 ```
 [feurig@franklin ~]$ sudo bash